TransUnion credit score, rating and report

 Everything you need to know about your TransUnion credit score and report.

-When you apply for credit, such as a mortgage, loan or credit card, lenders will decide whether to approve your application by looking at your credit report and score.
+When you apply for credit, such as a mortgage, personal loan or credit card, lenders will decide whether to approve your application by looking at your credit report and score.
 Your credit report also determines how much they will offer you and how much interest to charge.

 TransUnion (formerly known as Callcredit) is one of three main credit reference agencies in the UK used by lenders when deciding how much of a risk you are as a potential borrower and how much money they can make from you.
 A number of factors detailed on your credit report make up your credit score, which ultimately places you in a rating group ranging from very poor to excellent.